club-1/webdav-drive/README.md

 [![build status][buildimg]][buildurl]

-WebDAV front-end that adds a Google-Drive-like experience to an existing WebDAV share, written in [TypeScript](https://github.com/microsoft/TypeScript) with [Svelte](https://svelte.dev), [Carbon](https://github.com/IBM/carbon-components-svelte) and [perry-mitchell/webdav-client](https://github.com/perry-mitchell/webdav-client).
+WebDAV front-end that adds a Google-Drive-like experience to an existing WebDAV share, written in [TypeScript][typescript] with [Svelte][svelte], [Carbon][carbon] and [perry-mitchell/webdav-client][webdav].

 ![screenshot](./docs/screenshot.png)

-For now, it has to be configured before compilation, [suckless](https://suckless.org/) style, so it is not possible to distribute a precompiled bundle.
+For now, it has to be configured before compilation, [suckless][suckless] style, so it is not possible to distribute a precompiled bundle.

 ## Build...